ksoclabs/kube-goat/GETTING_STARTED.md

 ## KOPS on GCP

-These commands should be run in Google Cloud Shell in the `ksoc-dev` project.
+These commands can be run in Google Cloud Shell after a GCP account is created and activated.
 They rely on the `gcloud` and `kubectl` command-line utilities to be installed which Cloud Shell already gives us.

-## 1. Install Prerequisites
+### Install Prerequisites

-### KOPS
+#### KOPS
 Kops is used to bootstrap a cluster.
 It relies on a central configuration file.
 First, install the `kops` binary:

 ```